X

 Key among WordPress hosting providers for managed hosting providers for small and medium-sized businesses is WP Engine.

 WP Engine offers two features that stand out to make it our favorite recommendation.
 The first is scalability.
 You can start with a relatively inexpensive plan and upgrade.
-If you need a high-performance enterprise-grade plan after a major growth spurt, WP Engine will not top out.
+WP Engine will not top out if you need a high-performance enterprise-grade plan after a major growth spurt.

 Second is what the company calls "transferable installs."
 While it is possible to move a WordPress installation from almost any hosting provider to almost any other hosting provider, it can be a time-consuming pain fraught with the potential of error.
 There are migration tools and plugins to make the process more reliable.

-On top of these great features for small businesses, WP Engine is also suitable for other use cases that require speed and security.
+In addition to these great features for small businesses, WP Engine is suitable for other use cases that require speed and security.
 Customers say the live chat support and WordPress assistance are top-notch.
 Plans begin at $20/month.

 Pros & Cons